Our global life sciences company brings diagnostic testing & drug development together.

 A blood sample drawn from a vein in your arm

-The HIV viral load test is used initially, along with a CD4 count, to determine the status of HIV infection in a person diagnosed with the disease.
-The viral load is then used to monitor the effectiveness of antiretroviral treatment (ART) over time.
-Photo source: CDC / A. Harrison, P. Feorino
+The HIV viral load test is used initially, along with a CD4 count, to determine the status of your HIV infection when you have been diagnosed with the disease.
+The viral load is then used to monitor the effectiveness of your antiretroviral treatment (ART) over time.

-The HIV viral load may also be used to help determine whether the virus infecting a person has become drug-resistant.
-If a person does not respond well to treatment and the amount of virus continues to increase, then the virus may be resistant to that particular ART.
-The person's treatment will then likely be modified.
+The HIV viral load may also be used to help determine whether the virus infecting you has become drug-resistant.
+If you do not respond well to treatment and the amount of virus continues to increase, then the virus may be resistant to that particular ART.
+Your treatment will then likely be modified.

-An HIV viral load test is typically ordered with a CD4 count when a person is first diagnosed with HIV infection as part of a baseline measurement.
+An HIV viral load test is typically ordered with a CD4 count when you are first diagnosed with HIV infection as part of a baseline measurement.
 After the baseline, a viral load test will usually be ordered at intervals over time, depending on a few different factors.